Faculty:Faculty of Arts, Humanities and Social Sciences

 Areas of Expertise: Creative writing

-Tim Jarvis is a writer of supernatural fiction.
-He has research interests, as a practitioner and critic, in the fields of genre fiction, the Gothic, experimental and innovative writing, fictocriticism, and Creative Writing pedagogy.
+Tim Jarvis is a Senior Lecturer in Creative Writing at ARU, and a writer of supernatural fiction.
+He has research interests, as a practitioner and critic, in the fields of genre fiction, the Gothic, experimental and innovative writing, fictocriticism, and creative writing pedagogy.

 Tim’s ‘last man’ novel The Wanderer was first published in 2014 (Perfect Edge) and came out in a new limited edition in 2022 (Zagava).
 His supernatural tales have appeared a variety of places.
 In 2012, he was shortlisted for the Lightship International Short Fiction Prize.